akkadotnet/akka.net/docs/articles/clustering/split-brain-resolver.md

 Since Akka.NET cluster is working in peer-to-peer mode, it means that there is no single *global* entity which is able to arbitrarily define one true state of the cluster.
 Instead each node has so called failure detector, which tracks the responsiveness and checks health of other connected nodes.
 This allows us to create a *local* node perspective on the overall cluster state.

 In the past the only available opt-in strategy was an auto-down, in which each node was automatically downing others after reaching a certain period of unreachability.
 While this approach was enough to react on machine crashes, it was failing in face of network partitions: if cluster was split into two or more parts due to network connectivity issues, each one of them would simply consider others as down.
-This would lead to having several independent clusters not knowning about each other.
+This would lead to having several independent clusters not knowing about each other.
 It is especially disastrous in case of Cluster Singleton and Cluster Sharding features, both relying on having only one actor instance living in the cluster at the same time.

 Split brain resolver feature brings ability to apply different strategies for managing node lifecycle in face of network issues and machine crashes.
 It works as a custom downing provider.
 Therefore in order to use it, **all of your Akka.NET cluster nodes must define it with the same configuration**.
 Here's how minimal configuration looks like: